Bernard Francis Law: Archbishop of Boston

 On January 11, 1984, Law was appointed Archbishop of Boston by Pope John Paul II and was installed on March 23, 1984.

 That same year, Law reassigned a local priest, Fr John Geoghan, to St. Julia's in Weston, on the recommendation of medical professionals.
 Geoghan had previously been known to abuse children, and at least one auxiliary bishop in Boston warned Law that the priest was unfit to return to parish ministry.

-On May 25, 1985, Law was appointed a member of the College of Cardinals, where he was also appointed the Cardinal Priest of the church of Santa Susanna.
+On May 25, 1985, Law was created Cardinal-Priest of Santa Susanna as his titular church.

 In 1985, delivering one of the few speeches in Latin at the Synod of Bishops, he called for the creation of a "universal catechism" to guard against dissent, especially by theologians.
 He was the second prelate to call for such a document, which became the Catechism of the Catholic Church (1992).
 Law oversaw the first draft of its English translation.

 In the mid-1980s, Law chaired the bishops' Committee on Pastoral Research and Practices at the time it distributed a report on Freemasonry.
 The bishops' report concluded that "the principles and basic rituals of Masonry embody a naturalistic religion, active participation in which is incompatible with Christian faith and practice".

 In 1989, Geoghan was once again removed from ministry due to continued child sex abuse, but was later allowed to return to St Julia's.
 Further incidents resulted in his permanent removal in 1993, and his defrocking in 1998.